shr8769/Handgesture-control-device/README.md

 MIT License

 ---
-Built with ❤️ during my first semester as a hands-on learning experience.
+Built with ❤️ during my fourth semester as a hands-on learning experience.
 Feel free to fork, contribute, or use this as a learning base.
 ---